MacAskillLab/Mishchanchuk_2024_SI/README.md

 # Mishchanchuk_2024_SI
-Processed data for Mishchanchuk et al 2024
+This folder contains the data to recreate figures in Mishchanchuk et al, 'Hidden state inference requires abstract contextual representations in ventral hippocampus'